Amersham Road, Chesham Bois, Bucks

 The main entrance leads into a small lobby beneath a western choir gallery.
 The long thin nave (originally nave and sanctuary) has an arch braced timber roof with verticals over the collars.
 The Lady Chapel gives off on the north side, three bays from the west end, through a round-headed arch; the step down into this indicates that it might have been built as a baptistery.
 A south aisle gives off the three eastern bays of the nave, with round-arched arcades.
 A large rounded arch leads into the 1953 sanctuary, which has a rafter purlin roof, flat east end, and high circular window.

-The furnishings include a stone Gothic altar, presumably the original or earlier altar cut down and brought forward, a large concrete pulpit at the chancel arch, iron communion rails, plain timber benches.
+The furnishings include a stone Gothic altar, possibly the original or earlier altar cut down and brought forward, a large concrete pulpit at the chancel arch, iron communion rails, plain timber benches.
 There are two sets of Stations of the Cross; one of large square painted panels fixed to the sloping undersides of the nave roof, the other of smaller carved items on the nave walls.
-Stained glass includes a copy of the famous image of Our Lady of Perpetual Succour in the round east window, given by parishioners in 1953; a window in the sanctuary to John Jackson, killed at Hooge in 1917; St George in the Lady Chapel, in memory of Arthur Bourchier, killed at Fronelles in 1915, and in the nave to the west of this windows of 1935 commemorating the canonisation of Thomas More and John Fisher, and windows to John Galvin of Westmeath, depicting St Patrick and Our Lady.
+Stained glass includes a copy of the famous image of Our Lady of Perpetual Succour in the round east window, given by parishioners in 1953 (signed Antoine Acket); a window in the sanctuary to John Jackson, killed at Hooge in 1917; St George in the Lady Chapel, in memory of Arthur Bourchier, killed at Fronelles in 1915, and in the nave to the west of this windows of 1935 commemorating the canonisation of Thomas More and John Fisher (by J. E. Nuttgens), and windows to John Galvin of Westmeath, depicting St Patrick and Our Lady (signed F. Humphries).

 Architect: Arthur Young